austinlake04/astrophotography/README.md

 ## Build

-To clone the repository on your local machine, please run the following git command in the terminal:
-`git clone https://github.com/austinlucaslake/astrosight.git`
+To clone the repository on your local machine, please run the following git command in the terminal `git clone https://github.com/austinlucaslake/astrosight.git`

 Assuming [Conan][conan-url] is installed, you may build and run this project as follows: